GaryQ-physics/magnetosphere/derivatives.md

 ## J (Current Field)
 ![](images/DIPTSUR2/divergence_J.png)

->for all three scatter plots, each data point is associated to a point in space on the native BATS-R-US grid, and the x-axis is the distance of that point from the center of the earth.
+>for all three scatter plots, each data point is associated to a point in space on the native BATS-R-US grid (chosen at random), and the x-axis is the distance of that point from the center of the earth.
 >
 >the y-axis differs for the 3 plots:
 >